Ekkehard-Schulze/indoor-climate-logger/README.md

   and rename it to settings.toml

   **you may like to use**
-  - The script _switch_RPiPico_to_USB_read_log_mode.py_ runs in CPython on the PC and renames _boot.py_ to boot.bak on the microcontroller, when plugged to a USB port, even when the controller's filesystem is mounted read-only.
-After a reset of the microcontroller, the files system is mounted read only for the controller, and now log data can be copied to the PC.
-This is required, WiFi is not available or not activated.
+  - the script _switch_RPiPico_to_USB_read_log_mode.py_, which runs in CPython on the PC and renames _boot.py_ to boot.bak on the microcontroller, when plugged to a USB port, even when the controller's filesystem is mounted read-only.
+After a reset of the microcontroller, the files system is mounted read only for the controller, and now the logged data are accessibel for the PC.
+This is required, when WiFi is not available.
 	For convenience, this script may be located on the controller, however it must be run with the PC's CPython interpreter.

-  - The script _switch_RPiPico_to_write_log_mode.py_ runs in CPython and renames _boot.bak_ to _boot.py_.
+  - the script _switch_RPiPico_to_write_log_mode.py_, which runs in CPython and renames _boot.bak_ to _boot.py_.
 For the convenience of the developer, it also copies _indoor-climate-logger.py_ to _code.py_ and offers to delete _indoor-climate-logger.py_.
 After a reset of the microcontroller, the files system is mounted read write for the controller and the controller starts logging data.
 It is not possible